Victony

-Anthony Ebuka Victor (born 5 January 2001), known professionally as Victony is a Nigerian singer, rapper and songwriter.
-He is from the Orsu local government area of Imo State.
-He was influenced while growing up by artists like Davido, Wizkid, Mi, and Falz.
-He is signed to a Nigerian record label called Mainland BlockParty and Jungle Records.
+Anthony Ebuka Victor (born 5 January 2001), known professionally as Victony, is a Nigerian singer, songwriter and rapper.
+He was born in Ojo, Lagos, he hails from the Orsu local government area of Imo State.
+He was influenced while growing up by artists such as Davido, Wizkid, Mi, and Falz.
+Victony began his musical journey in 2016 as a rapper on soundcloud, releasing freestyles and mixes.
 He released a debut studio album Saturn, in August 2020.
 He released his first single titled Ina Benz, which was his first appearance in the music industry.

+In 2022, Victony released "Soweto" featuring Tempoe as the debut single off his Outlaw EP.
+It gained traction on TikTok and a remix featuring Rema and Don Toliver charted in the United Kingdom, Netherlands, Switzerland and Canada.

+In June 2024, Victony released his second studio album, Stubborn.
+The album, characterized by its experimental sound and lyrical depth, has been praised for showcasing his growth as an artist.
+Stubborn includes a blend of Afrobeats, hip hop, and R&B, with tracks that explore themes of love, resilience, and identity.

 Early life and career

-Victony first came unto the scene when he traded rap verses with Ladipoe on his revival Sunday series.
+Victony first came to the scene when he traded rap verses with Ladipoe on his revival Sunday series.
 He made his debut with a mixtape on SoundCloud titled The Outlaw King, the reason he is still known as "The Outlaw King".

 The mixtape was followed by covers of international hit records like "Bodak Yellow" by Cardi B, "Moonlight" by XXXTentacion, and "On the Low" by Burna Boy.
 Victony started off as a rapper but later switched and started releasing R&B, trap music, and Afropop records.
 2021 started with his record "Pray" gaining traction, a song that was released after he was in a car crash.
 He got his biggest break in October 2021 when he teamed up with Mayorkun on the song "Holy Father".
 The song was number one on Apple Music Nigeria and peaked at number 3 on the Billboard Top Triller Global charts in December 2021.
 He later collaborated with Grammy Award-winning producer Rexxie on an EP called Nataraja.

+Outlaw EP and Stubborn

+6 May 2022, Victony released the seven-track EP "Outlaw".
+It was mostly successful, with it comprising the hit songs "Soweto" featuring Tempoe, "All Power," and "Kolomental."